guidefari/redux-ecommerce/README.md

 # Todo
 - ✅fetch data from frontend and put in a basic UI list.
+- ✅Might switch to tailwind, haven't used MUI in years💀

 ## endpoints
   - ✅List All Products: GET